 Women’s Residential Treatment

 CODA provides residential treatment for women, including those who are pregnant and parenting, and women involved with child welfare or criminal justice systems.
 Children may reside with their mothers on site.
 Treatment supports women as they work on parenting in recovery and building and supporting safe and stable families and homes.

 Stepping Stones transitional housing for women: Aloha

-CODA’s inpatient sub-acute detoxification service provides a fully staffed medical environment, including access to addiction medications and support for patients as they transition to the next level of care within CODA or with our Community Partners.
+CODA’s withdrawal managements services provide a fully staffed medical environment with access to addiction medications and support for patients as they transition to the next level of care within CODA or with our Community Partners.

 Services include assessment, drug screening, day and evening treatment groups, individual and family counseling, and DUII services for patients in residence or in transition from the Washington County Community Corrections Center.

-CODA’s Research Program is one of three recipients of the SAMHSA 2012 Science and Service Award and has collaborated with Oregon Health & Science University (OHSU), Geisel School of Medicine at Dartmouth College, University of Pittsburgh, University of Washington, Virginia Commonwealth University, Kaiser Permanente, and other institutions on research funded by National Institute on Drug Abuse (NIDA), National Institute on Alcohol Abuse and Alcoholism (NIAAA), Multnomah County Department of Health, Massage Therapy Foundation, and other institutions.
+CODA’s Research Department incorporates treatment findings into practices in real time, based on research results.
+The department is one of three recipients of the SAMHSA 2012 Science and Service Award and has collaborated with Oregon Health & Science University (OHSU), Geisel School of Medicine at Dartmouth College, University of Pittsburgh, University of Washington, Virginia Commonwealth University, Duke University, Kaiser Permanente, Multnomah County, and other institutions funded by National Institute on Drug Abuse (NIDA), National Institute on Alcohol Abuse and Alcoholism (NIAAA), Washington and Multnomah Counties and other institutions.